m-lab/website/_pages/05-contribute.md

 * [M-Lab's Roles &amp; Responsibilities for new researchers]({{ site.baseurl }}/publications/mlab-roles-responsibilities.pdf)
 * [M-Lab's requirements and procedures for accepting new tools]({{ site.baseurl }}/publications/mlab-procedures-new-tools.pdf)

-### Embedding an M-Lab client test in an application or service
+### Embedding an M-Lab Client Test in an Application or Service

 M-Lab's open source tests can be added to your website, mobile application, or other software, providing a service to your users and allowing M-Lab to reach more people and generate more data.
 Find out more information in our FAQ article: [How can I add an M-Lab test to my website, mobile app, or other software?]({{ site.baseurl }}/faq/#how-can-i-add-an-m-lab-test-to-my-website-app-or-other-software).
 You can also review our [data documentation]({{ site.baseurl }}/data/) or [contact us](mailto:support@measurementlab.net) to learn more.

-### Provide direct financial support
+### Provide Direct Financial Support

 M-Lab welcomes the direct financial contributions of organizations that find our work beneficial.
 If your organization is interested in supporting the M-Lab platform, please [contact us](mailto:support@measurementlab.net), and a member of the M-Lab team will get back to you.